yyong-brs/learn-kubernetes/chapter8.md

 you really want to manage all that?
 And how much time will you need to invest just testing this setup with your own data sizes: validating that the replicas are syncing correctly, verifying the backups can be restored, running chaos experiments to be sure that failures are handled in the way you expect?

 ![图8.17](.\images\Figure8.17.png)
-​									**Figure 8.17 Yikes!
-And this is a simplification that doesn’t show volumes or init containers.**
+​	<center>图 8.17 Yikes!
+And this is a simplification that doesn’t show volumes or init containers</center>

 ​	Compare that to a managed database in the cloud.
 Azure, AWS, and GCP all offer managed services for Postgres, MySQL, and SQL Server, as well as their own custom cloud-scale databases.
 The cloud provider takes care of scale and high availability, including features for backups to cloud storage and more advanced options like threat detection.
 An alternative architecture just uses Kubernetes for compute and plugs in to managed cloud services for data and communication.